Hamburg Ballet: Film versions

-A film version of John Neumeier's "Lady of the Camellias" premiered in 1987.
+A film version of John Neumeier's Lady of the Camellias premiered in 1987.
 The lead roles were danced by Marcia Haydée (Marguerite) and Ivan Liška (Armand Duval).
-In addition, the German broadcasters NDR and ZDF filmed "Third Symphony of Gustav Mahler", "Wendung" (String Quintet in C major by Franz Schubert), "Kinderszenen" (1974) and "Othello".
-"Illusions – like Swan Lake", "Death in Venice" and "Saint Matthew Passion" with dancers of The Hamburg Ballet were also filmed.
+In addition, the German broadcasters NDR and ZDF filmed Third Symphony of Gustav Mahler, Wendung (String Quintet in C major by Franz Schubert), Kinderszenen (1974) and Othello.
+Illusions – like Swan Lake, Death in Venice and Saint Matthew Passion with dancers of the Hamburg Ballet were also filmed.

 Features

 Ballet Workshops

-Since 1973 the Ballet Workshops (“Ballett-Werkstätte”), shown several times each season, are traditionally held on a Sunday morning.
+Since 1973 the Ballet Workshops ("Ballett-Werkstätte"), shown several times each season, are traditionally held on a Sunday morning.
 John Neumeier speaks about a topic, which is then illustrated by the company.
 He explains creative processes to the public and examines other dance related subjects, such as: "The Petipa Era" (1978), "Revival of a Ballet – Copy or Creation" (1987) or "Danced Violence" (1988).
 Newer Ballet Workshops covered themes such as "Orpheus and...", "The Little Mermaid reappears" or "Debut".
 A four-part Ballet Workshop was recorded by the German broadcaster NDR.
 It made the work of the main soloists in the 80s (Marianne Kruuse, Ivan Liska, Kevin Haigen) known to a wider audience.
 In 1982 four more workshops were produced for television.
-In the season 2012/13 John Neumeier and his company gave the audience insight into the development of his ballets for the 200th time.
+In the 2012/13 season Neumeier and his company gave the audience insight into the development of his ballets for the 200th time.

 Hamburg Ballet-Days

-Since 1975 the Hamburg Ballet Days (“Hamburger Ballett-Tage”) have been established as festival at the end of the season.
+Since 1975 the Hamburg Ballet Days (Hamburger Ballett-Tage) have been established as festival at the end of the season.
 The festival usually starts with the premiere of a new ballet.
-In 2014, The Hamburg Ballet Days will open with the premiere of John Neumeier's "Tatiana" with a newly commissioned score by Lera Auerbach, a ballet after the verse novel by Alexander Puschkin.
+In 2014, the Hamburg Ballet Days opened with the premiere of John Neumeier's Tatiana with a newly commissioned score by Lera Auerbach, a ballet after the verse novel by Alexander Puschkin.
 The festival concludes with the "Nijinsky-Gala", where The Hamburg Ballet and international acclaimed guest dancers present excerpts of various ballets.
 The Gala is dedicated to the great dancer and choreographer Vaslav Nijinsky.
 Traditionally, during the festival another renowned ballet company gives guest performances at the Hamburg State Opera.
 In 2010, the Tokyo Ballet visited, and in 2013 the Bayerisches Staatsballett as well as Les Ballets de Monte Carlo were guests in Hamburg.
 At the end of the season 2013/14 Nederlands Dans Theater will give guest performances.